 If you carry cash, look out.

-The Institute for Justice graded Florida a ‘D’ where A is the best and F is the worst on matters of civil asset forfeiture.
-The good news is that the Florida Contraband Act does provides that the court shall order the seizing agency to pay the Claimant’s reasonable attorney’s fees and costs in certain circumstances.
-Attorney Aaron O’Brien has been awarded fees by the Twentieth Judicial Circuit Court in such a circumstance.
+Unfortunately, when it comes to civil asset forfeiture, the Institute for Justice graded Florida a ‘D’ (an A would be the best grade and an F would be the worst).
+The good news is that the Florida Contraband Act provides that the court can order the seizing agency to pay the Claimant’s reasonable attorney fees and costs.
+Using that law, Attorney Aaron O’Brien has experience forcing the government to pay those fees to his clients.

 If you receive a “Notice of Seizure” or if you are a lawyer and one of your clients has received a Notice of Seizure, contact Attorney Aaron O’Brien right away.